 - It is possible to send the blade back into the Forest

-- Minimum Kerf can save .125 inch of material on each cut
+- Minimum Kerf can save .125 inches of material on each cut

 - From the least to no – jump, burning, splintering, or tear-out saw